eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/val/_index.md

 It can provide service interfaces to control actuators or to trigger (complex) actions, or provide interfaces to get data.
 It communicates with the Hardware Abstraction to execute the underlying services, but may also interact with the Databroker.

-The [KUKSA.VAL Services repository](https://github.com/eclipse/kuksa.val.services/) contains examples illustrating how such kind of vehicle services can be built.
+The [KUKSA Incubation repository](https://github.com/eclipse-kuksa/kuksa-incubation) contains examples illustrating how such kind of vehicle services can be built.

 ### Hardware Abstraction